Go to the Students section

 Go to the Business and Employers section

-From 5 July to 19 October 2021, you can apply for a course using Clearing if you’re not already holding an offer from a university or college and the course still has places.
+During the Clearing period, you can apply for a course through UCAS's Clearing service if you’re not already holding an offer from a university or college and the course still has places.

 Find out more about Clearing »